emilkm/amfext/README.md

 `master` branch is now PHP7

-* All tests pass on Windows and Linux.
 * The tests provide reasonable coverage.
 All encoding/decoding tests from https://github.com/emilkm/efxphp have been used here.
+* All tests pass on
+** Dev environment Windows 10 (64 bit) - PHP 7.0.8, 7.1.1
+** Test environment Fedora Linux 25 (64 bit) - PHP 7.1.1
+** Travi CI Ubuntu Linux 14.04.5 (64 bit) - PHP 7.1.1
+* Some test fail on
+** Travis CI Ubuntu Linux trusty (64 bit) - PHP 7.0.7

 # PHP5

 For PHP5 see the `php56` branch.

-* Compiles and runs on Windows and Linux, but has some memory leaks outstanding.
+* Compiles and works on Windows and Linux, but has some memory leaks outstanding.

 # DONE